stephenglass/cc3220-provisioning-HTTPS-client/README.md

 If the connection attempt fails, or if it is successful but the feedback is not delivered to the user, the confirmation stage fails, and the device moves back to the configuration stage.
 At this point, the user’s smart phone provisioning app can ask the device to send the fail reason of the previous confirmation attempt, and configure a new profile.

+## HTTPS Client

+The HTTPS Client is managed in the `http_push.c` source file.
+The definitions of `HOST_NAME`,`HOST_URI`,`POST_DATA`,`SSL_CA_CERT` should correspond with the users desired configuration.
+The HTTP clint task is initiated from the `HandleUserApplication()` function in the `provisioning.c` source file.
+This function should be used to initiate any additional user tasks.
+The HTTPS client negotiates SSL protocol with the web server - for information on setting up secure SSL read the SSL/Certificates section.

+## SSL/Certificates
+If attempting secure HTTPS connection, only few items must be modified and implemented:
+* Set device time
+* Flash Root CA on CC3220 using UniFlash
+* Specify Root CA in `http_push.c` source file

+The device time must be set in order to validate the Root CA. The function `setDeviceTime()` in `provisioning.c` should be modified accordingly.
+The Root CA for the server attempting to negotiate with must be flashed onto the device.
+The Root CA may be found using some tools such as ssltools.com or OpenSSL.
+The Root CA can be exported as DER format (must be DER) using OpenSSL or Firefox (Chrome does not export DER).
+Using UniFlash, you can flash the certificate as a user file.
+The flashed file path should be specified in the `http_push.c` source file.

 ## External Configuration